 Users should be aware that the stage-discharge equations applied to the peak flow data are not always the same as those applied in the main hydrometric archives of the Environment Agency, Natural Resources Wales, Scottish Environment Protection Agency and for Northern Ireland, the Department for Infrastructure - Rivers (and used to calculate the NRFA daily flow data).
 The peak flow ratings have been considered to be the most appropriate for derivation of a flood flow series, and they may not be appropriate for other purposes (such as low flows).
 Ratings may be changed and improved as more data are collected or more detailed analyses are carried out, and these improvements may be applied retrospectively.
 In the longer term, it is hoped to consolidate to a more consistent series of rating equations in the various archives.

-A short table is provided which summaries the datum over the period of record, with dates of applicability.
+A short table is provided which summarises the datum over the period of record, with dates of applicability.
+The datum is defined as gauge zero, the level (in mAOD) at which the gauging station records zero flow.
 A list of useful definitions is provided as part of the NRFA Glossary here.